artyomkin/infosecurity/README.md

 ## Contributions
 Contributions to this project are welcome.
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this software in accordance with the terms of the license.

-Thank you for using the Secret Storage Console Utility!